najh/PerfectWardAPI/docs/developer_quickstart.md

   * If the database reports as accessible, create an API client and authenticate.
   * If the API reports as accessible, determine the latest report date.
   * Use the report date to perform a filtered query for report summaries.
+  * For each page of responses, fetch all report summaries.
   * For each report summary, fetch a detailed report.
   * Pass these detailed reports to the database for storage.